FINNGEN/kanta_lab_preprocessing/README.md

 ## Summary

-There is a [config file] (/finngen_qc/magic_config.py) that contains all the relevant "choices" about how to manipulate the data (e.g. which columns to include, how to rename columns, which values of which column to include etc.) so there are virtually no hard coded elements in the code it self.
+There is a [config file](/finngen_qc/magic_config.py) that contains all the relevant "choices" about how to manipulate the data (e.g. which columns to include, how to rename columns, which values of which column to include etc.) so there are virtually no hard coded elements in the code it self.

 First the [wdl](/finngen_qc/wdl/sort_dup.wdl) trims the data of only the relevant columns (taken from the config) and sorts it by a series of columns (also specified in the config) so we can also discard dupliate entries.
 ATM we work with patient ID,date and measurement abbreviation.